SysBind/docker-pg-logical-backup/README.md

+# Generic PostgreSQL Backup/Restore Docker image
-# Image to execute logical backup per postgresql database and upload to buckets (or save to volume)
+Image to execute logical backup per postgresql database and upload to buckets (or save to volume), And also to execute restore job to other target on-demand

 ## Env Vars